 Yunnan Province is located in the southwestern border of China.
-Its unique geographical environment has given Yunnan a reputation as the kingdom of animals, plants, and non-ferrous metals.
+Its unique geographical environment makes Yunnan a “kingdom of animals, plants, and non-ferrous metals”.

-Yunnan is the province with the largest number of ethnic minorities in China, with a total of 25 ethnic minorities live here.
-The colorful ethnic customs, beautiful virgin forest landscape, and mysterious ancient religious culture all add infinite charm to this place.
+Yunnan is the province with the most ethnic minorities in China, with a total of 25 ethnic minorities live here.
+The colorful ethnic customs, beautiful virgin forests, and mysterious ancient religious culture make Yunnan a popular tourist destination in recent years.

 Dianchi Lake, the holy lake of Yunnan people, is located in the south of Kunming and is known as the Pearl of the Plateau.
 It is the largest lake in southwest China and the sixth largest freshwater lake in China.